 Kristen Stewart as Bella Swan Eclipse poster.
 This is taken from one of the “teaser” images of Bella that were released a few weeks ago.

 In Eclipse, Bella finds herself torn between the vampire Edward Cullen (Robert Pattinson) and the werewolf Jacob Black (Taylor Lautner).
 Making matters worse, there’s an army of newborn vampires wreaking havoc in nearby Seattle, a vindictive vampire out to get her, and the cold-blooded (literally and figuratively) Volturi, who want to make sure that Bella has become one of them.

 Xavier Samuel is at the forefront of the Twilight Saga: Eclipse‘s newborn vampire army.
-Generally speaking, those newborn vampires are stronger, hungrier, and wetter (at least in the photo) than older vampires such as those found in the Cullen Family.
+Generally speaking, those newborn vampires are stronger and hungrier than older vampires such as those found in the Cullen Family.

 Among the Cullen family members are the kind Dr. Cullen (Peter Facinelli) and the suave Edward (Robert Pattinson), who’s totally devoted to the human Bella Swan (Kristen Stewart), who also happens to be the object of desire of werewolf Jacob Black (Taylor Lautner), who happens to have great abs.